drorseltzer/doubleuc/readme.md

 - Compatible with all modern browsers - 100% Native.
 - Compatible with all modern frontend frameworks: React, Vue, Angular, Svelte and any other u can think of.
 - Templating with auto attribute/method binding - inline or html file.
-- Styling - SASS, inline or file.
+- Styling - CSS/SASS, inline or file.
 - Styling Templating - WIP.
-- Slots and Templates - WIP.
+- Slots - WIP.
 - Attribute auto initiation and observing.
 - Event Listening auto binding.
 - Lifecycle Hooks - connected, disconnected, adopted, attributeChanged